 Of course, there always a place for quick and dirty hacks for “right here and right now”.
-They solve a particular problem and give you ability to focus on more important things.
+They solve a particular problem and give you the ability to focus on more important things.
 But if any routines start to eat too much of your time… It might be that very moment to automate the process.

 It’s a balance anyway.

 My team is working on a CityFALCON project, rapidly-evolving fintech startup.
 It is an ecosystem of several Rails applications: the main website and a couple of services.
-At a certain stage we had to create another version of the same Rails web application but with slightly different structure of controllers, routes and views.
+At a certain stage we had to create another version of the same Rails web application but with the slightly different structure of controllers, routes and views.

-While we were figuring out which way of new application structure would be the best to have these two versions coexisting, we decided to get quick and dirty and just branch the new app off our master.
+While we were figuring out which way of new application structure would be the best to have these two versions coexisting, we decided to get quick and dirty and just branch the new app of our master.

 Due to reasons beyond our control, we could not incorporate the code from gem into the application at that stage.

 So we came to the following setup: application had ‘master’ and ‘v2’ branches linked via Gemfile to gem’s ‘master’ and ‘v2’ branches respectively.
 And then the problem came out.